YoungMahesh/obisidian/i3wm.md

 ```config
 bindsym $mod+f exec --no-startup-id dmenu_run
 ```
-- #install -  to add new app to dmenu list, put their CLI execution command at `/usr/bin`
+- #search -  add new app to dmenu list, put their CLI execution command at `/usr/bin`

 ## status bar (at bottom)
 Here’s how you can hide/show your i3 bottom bar items, here we will hide **Wifi** and **IPv6** indicator: